grafana/tutorials/tutorials/build-a-backend-plugin.md

 Luckily, Grafana has support for _backend plugins_, which lets your data source plugin communicate with a process running on the server.

-Last time, we started writing a data source plugin that would read CSV files.
-Let's see how a backend plugin lets you read a file on the server and return the data back to the client.

 - Create another directory `backend` in your project root directory, containing a `main.go` file.

 **main.go**